Dog Conformation: The Non-Sporting Dog Group

 Learn more about the Non-Sporting Group’s history, its top dogs, how the breeds are handled in the ring and much more.

-The Top Non-Sporting Dog of 2012 was Standard Poodle dog GCh.
-Jaset's Satisfaction.
+The Top Non-Sporting Dog of 2013 was the Bichon Frisé dog GCh.
+Vogelflight's "Honor" To Pillowtalk.

 Breeds in the Non-Sporting Group do not fit in any other group.
 The Non-Sporting Group differs from the Miscellaneous Class because the Non-Sporting dogs are AKC-recognized breeds, while the Miscellaneous Class dogs are not yet recognized.
 The Non-Sporting breeds vary greatly in appearance and temperament.
 Poodles (including Standard and Miniature but not Toy) are most often the Top Dog in the Non-Sporting Group.
 They are often Top Dog of All Breeds, too, and Standard Poodle Ch.
 Lake Cove That’s My Boy was Top Dog of All Breeds for two years in a row (in 1999 and 1998).